“Semantics is the brain of AI.” See what it means for you

 Based on direct implementation experience across all three approaches, here is how I frame the decision for clients.

-Choose the dbt Semantic Layer if your team runs dbt Cloud, your primary consumers are internal BI tools, you value keeping metric definitions in the same Git workflow as your transformations, and you do not need pre-aggregation or multi-tenancy.
+Choose the dbt Semantic Layer if your team runs dbt Cloud, your primary consumers are internal BI tools or dbt-native AI agents via MCP, you value keeping metric definitions in the same Git workflow as your transformations, and you do not need pre-aggregation or multi-tenancy.
 The governance model is excellent and the operational overhead is minimal.
+The dbt/Fivetran merger also signals that this stack will continue to be invested in and integrated more deeply.

 Start at the bottom.
 Ask who and what is consuming your metrics.
 Then pick the architecture that serves those consumers without adding complexity you will not use.